TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/gateway.md

 <details>
 <summary>OAuth 2.0 token issuance now supported in Emergency mode</summary>

-OAuth 2.0 tokens can now be issued even when data plane gateways are in emergency mode.
-This is achieved by saving OAuth clients locally when they are pulled from RPC.
+OAuth 2.0 access tokens can now be issued even when data plane gateways are disconnected from the control plane.
+This is achieved by saving OAuth clients locally within the data plane when they are pulled from RPC.
 </details>
 </li>
 <li>